If you’ve ever bought a used motorcycle you’ll have wanted to know:

 For example, this otherwise great looking VFR800 I came across on Craigslist:

 Negotiating down because of old tires is a GREAT and honest way to knock hundreds off a motorcycle.
-Most motorcycle owners have no idea that there’s something other than tread depth to consider.
+Many motorcycle owners have no idea that there’s something other than tread depth to consider.

 (Of course, if the tread has worn — that makes your job easier.)